felgueres/clustered-ab-test/README.md

 The dataset derives from the CER Smart Metering experiment in Ireland, where users were allocated either to a flat (control) or variable (treatment) electricity tariff.

-The CER's goal was to address the overall household response to variable tariffs.
-This project attempts to identify the subgroups of users that drive such response.
+The CER's goal was to address the overall household response to variable tariffs while this project attempts to identify the subgroups of users that drive such response.

  * Irish Social Science Data Archive: Smart Meter
    * Includes 4,000 anonymized household data